taurgis/plugin_dynamicurl/README.md

 * Give full control to content URLs
 * No longer need for the ID in the URL

+_Note: This is a POC project, so it is not finished and will not work for every project out of the box.
+It is simply a starting point._

 # Demo
 TO DO